10 nurse leadership styles for developing your team

 10 leadership styles in nursing

-While there are many ways to lead, here are 10 styles that can help nurses decide where their strengths as leaders lie and which methods work best for them.
+While there are many ways to lead, here are 10 styles that can help nurses decide which methods best suit their strengths as leaders.

 1. Democratic leadership